 Education on the Savannah Breed

 Savannah Cats are known to be one of the largest domestic cat breeds in the world.
-The Savannah Cat is desired for their wild spotted coats, large size, Canine like temperament with high intelligence.
-Savannah cats are a hybrid cat bred from an African Serval and a domestic cat (preferably to a Savannah Cat as this is now a well established breed).
-Savannah Cats, with their unique canine like temperaments and similar size are ideal for an owner that wants a spirited canine but cannot accommodate such requirements.
+The Savannah cat is desired for their wild spotted coats, large size, canine mentality with high intelligence.
+Savannah cats are a hybrid cat bred from an African Serval and a domestic cat (preferably to a Savannah cat as this is now a well established breed).
+All breeding at this point is to genetically improve the Savannah breed and does not require to be bred to any other breed of domestic cat.
+The Savannah cats unique canine like temperaments and similar size are ideal for an owner that wants a spirited canine but cannot accommodate such requirements.
 Savannah cats are well known for being taught to walk by harness and leash while enjoying a few rounds of fetch!

 The wild appearance of this feline hybrid allows people to own a uniquely spotted domestic cat as a ethical option to owning a potentially dangerous wild species that requires a specialists education and proper enclosure/ housing.